Computation of the taut, the veering and the Teichm\"uller polynomials: The veering polynomials

 \begin{remark} In \cite[Section 3]{LMT} the (upper) veering polynomial is well-defined as an element of $\ZH$, and not just up to a unit.
 This is accomplished by identifying a tetrahedron of $\Vab$ with its bottom diagonal.
 Then the map $N^U$ has $\ZH^E$ as both the domain and codomain.
 The upper veering polynomial $V^U_\mathcal{V}$ is then equal to the determinant of $N^U$, where the basis for the domain and codomain is chosen to be the same.

 For the lower veering polynomial we identify a tetrahedron of $\Vab$ with its top diagonal.
-By our conventions for labelling ideal simplices of $\Vab$ (explained in Subsection \ref{subsec:labelling}) under this identification the basis $1\cdot T$ for $\ZH^T$ and the basis $1\cdot E$ for $\ZH^E$ differ at most by a permutation. \end{remark}

-Both veering modules have~$n$ generators and $n$ relations, hence their zeroth Fitting ideals are principal.
+By our conventions for labelling ideal simplices of $\Vab$ (explained in Subsection~\ref{subsec:labelling}) under this identification the basis $1\cdot T$ for $\ZH^T$ and the basis $1\cdot E$ for $\ZH^E$ differ at most by a permutation. \end{remark} Both veering modules have~$n$ generators and $n$ relations, hence their zeroth Fitting ideals are principal.
 This has obvious computational advantages.
-Moreover, the authors of~\cite{LMT} proved that the upper veering polynomial can be derived from the Perron polynomial of $\Phi^{U}$ \cite[Theorem~4.8]{LMT}.
-This allowed them to employ the results of McMullen on the Perron polynomials of graphs \cite[Section 3]{McMullen_Perron} to compute the growth rate of the closed orbits of the pseudo-Anosov flow associated to $\mathcal{V}$ \cite{LMT_flow}.
-By considering the upper flow graph of $(\mathcal{T}, -\alpha, -\nu)$, it is easy to see that analogous results hold for the lower flow graph of $(\mathcal{T}, \alpha, \nu)$.
+Moreover, the authors of~\cite{LMT} proved that the upper veering polynomial can be interpreted as the Perron polynomial of $\Phi^{U}$ (where the edges of $\Phi^{U}$ are labelled with certain elements of~$H$) \cite[Theorem~4.8]{LMT}.
+This allowed them to employ the results of McMullen on the Perron polynomials of graphs \cite[Section 3]{McMullen_Perron} to compute the growth rate of the closed orbits of the pseudo-Anosov flow associated to $\mathcal{V}$ in \cite{LMT_flow}.